 - Three-phase circuit analysis

-Prepare a proper study plan
+Make a strategic study plan

-It is important to formulate a study plan in accordance with one’s study plan and the GATE syllabus.
+It is important to formulate a study plan in accordance with one’s study plan and GATE syllabus.
 One of the best practices to prepare well for the exam is to solve GATE previous year question papers.
 Taking GATE mock tests will also help in saving time and in learning shortcuts to attempt a question.

 - Other important tips for GATE Electrical Engineering examination preparation

-- Read thoroughly the basic concepts of EE
+- Read thoroughly basic concepts of EE

 - Make notes while studying